 - OFFICIAL transcripts for each senior college attended.
 To be submitted online on the Online Admissions Status Check page, after submitting and paying for the application.
 Note: each transcript can be uploaded ONLY ONCE, so please make sure the correct and full version of each transcript is being uploaded.
 Junior and community college transcripts are NOT necessary.

 - Official GRE scores.
 Five years old or less (through Dec 1 and when GIAC receives them from ETS).
 To be submitted by ETS directly to GIAC.
 School code: 6882.
 No major code.

 - Official TOEFL/IELTS scores (international applicants only).
 Two years old or less (through Dec 1 and when GIAC receives them from ETS).
 To be submitted by ETS directly to GIAC.
 School code: 6882.
 No major code.
 For IELTS, refer to here.

 - Three letters of recommendation.
 Recommenders will be automatically notified by email with instructions on how to upload their letters once applicants have submitted and paid for their application.
 Letters and materials sent through folio services (such as Interfolio) WILL NOT be accepted.

 - Statement of purpose.
 No longer than 3 pages (double-spaced).
-Submitted online as a section on the Application Form itself.

 - Writing sample.
 One 10-20 page double-spaced academic, sociological writing sample written in English.
 Please do not submit anything over the page limit, including entire theses.
 To be submitted online on the Online Admissions Status Check page, after submitting and paying for the application.